-In Winter 2017, fifty-eight BEDS students assembled financial information and tips for the benefit of incoming students.
+Back in 2017, fifty-eight BEDS students assembled financial information and tips for the benefit of incoming students.
 Here is a summary.

 - 14% of students live at home; 5% live in a student residence; and 81% live in an apartment or house off-campus.

 - The average monthly cost of off-campus accommodation (including rent, heat, water, and electricity) is $827 for a bachelor apartment, $735 for a one-bedroom, $633 for a share of a two-bedroom, or $657 for a share of a three-bedroom.
 [Note: In 2022, the low vacancy rate in Halifax has led to higher rents, so multiply these amounts by 2.]

 - 43% of students applied for external scholarships outside the university.